Home

 • 1 Cup olive oil

-Arrange fresh tuna in a shallow baking pan and add enough water to half cover fish.
-Add the lemon dill vinegar and season with salt and pepper.
-Preheat oven to 400F degrees and bake about 12 minutes or just until done.
-Remove from oven and allow to cool to room temperature.
+Add 1/4 cup lemon dill vinegar and season with salt and pepper.
+Bake about 12 minutes or just until done; remove from oven and allow to cool to room temperature.

-Drain tuna and pat dry; coarsely flake tuna in a bowl.
 Add remaining onion and dill, ½ cup of sauce, salt and pepper and toss gently.
-Arrange pasta on large serving platter and spoon tuna mixture in the center to serve.

 NOTE: If you know how to make herb vinegar the lemon dill vinegar is easy to make.
 Try the recipe below if you do not have any for this recipe.